Kuzirashi/ckb-voting/README.md

 1. Core Cell
 2. Vote No Cell
 3. Vote Yes Cell
-4. UDT Voter 1 Cell
+4. SUDT Voter 1 Cell
-5. UDT Voter 2 Cell
+5. SUDT Voter 2 Cell
-6. UDT Voter 3 Cell
+6. SUDT Voter 3 Cell

-Voter Cells with UDT are locked with ACP locks for the addresses.
+Voter Cells with SUDT are locked with ACP locks for the addresses.

 ## Vote